2020 AIA Taliesin Colloquium

 Taliesin Colloquium Student Scholarship

-Taliesin Scholars will receive complimentary registration plus a stipend of up to $550 to cover travel and lodging expenses.
+Taliesin Scholars receive complimentary registration plus a stipend of up to $550 to cover travel and lodging expenses.
+Applications are now closed.

 For questions or assistance contact (202) 626 7556.